idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 ### execute

 `execute` is where the actual training occurs.
-Here, we loop through the local processor's samples and gather the parameter data and the results:
+Here, a loop through the local processor's samples is performed to gather the parameter data and results:

 !listing NearestPointTrainer.C re=void\sNearestPointTrainer::execute.*?^}

-Note that the `offset` variable is defined by whether or not the vector postprocessor values are distributed.
+The `offset` variable is defined by whether or not the vector postprocessor values are distributed.
 Also, the `ind` variable defines the offset for saving the distributed samples.

 ### finalize